brian0641/Synth-Sets/README.md

 [Synthetix](https://www.synthetix.io/) is a crypto-backed synthetic asset platform.
 There are number of synthetic assets (synths), including a synthetic gold (sXAU), synthetic bitcoin (sBTC), and synthetix Ethereum (sETH).
 The various synth assets can be exchanged for one another using prices published by a price Oracle and with no slippage other than an exchange fee.

 [TokenSets](https://www.tokensets.com/) is a project that issues single ERC20 tokens that each represent an automatically rebalancing portfolio.
-Different portfolios based on different trading strategies.
+Different portfolios rebalance based on different trading strategies.
 Users occur rebalancing slippage whenever a portfolio rebalances.
 Rebalancing slippage can be 0.6% and higher.

 This project uses the TokenSet signals to mimic the TokenSet performance using synths.
 The infinite liquidity and lower transaction fees of the Synthetix system should produce superior long-term performance relative to TokenSets.